maxsunnyday/boolapool/README.md

 Date Range Picker was used to simplify the trip creation process.

 ### Credits
-This project was created by Front-End Developer Xavier Ruiz (TD '21), and Back-End Devleoper Max Sun (JE '22).
+This project was created by Front-End Developer Xavier Ruiz (TD '21), and Back-End Developer Max Sun (JE '22).
 The two could not have done without the help of their Flatiron instructors Prince and Gigi.